 When making a YouTube channel and videos, research what your audience already watches.
 Would they prefer watching tutorials or a casual vlog explaining your product?
 Draw attention to what makes your business unique from the competition and you’ll engage your audience’s attention even more.
 Always make sure you include a call-to-action, or else whatever results you do get will be just that: views, not viable leads.

 You can never go wrong with the right email.
 Its ROI is almost 40x greater than social media’s, allowing for more solid customer retention.
-Social media is definitely key to driving traffic to your online business site, but from there only a handful of visitors convert into customers.
-If you build up a list of email subscribers, though, you can continue to reach out to past customers, priming them to purchase from you again.
+Social media is key to driving traffic to your online business site.
+But only a handful of visitors from social media convert into customers.
+If you build up a list of email subscribers, you can continue to reach out to past customers, priming them to purchase from you again.
 Or your emails can engage potential customers who require more time before deciding to make a purchase.

 Whatever your situation, email marketing still proves successful time and time again.
 Be sure you keep your email list updated, though, so you don’t send unwanted emails to customers.
 Another good practice is to create list groups within your overall email list.
-These groups could be separated based on the consumer’s interest or preferences, customer demographic, etc. With an email automation system, you can easily keep profiles sorted into their groups and send out annual emails, increasing leads and customer retention with a few simple clicks.
+These groups could be separated based on the consumer’s interests or preferences, customer demographic, etc. With an email automation system, you can send out emails to these groups, even when you’re not working.
+Increase your leads and customer retention with a few simple clicks.

 For a very passive approach to generating more leads, let your audience create the content and promote your brand for you.
 All you need to do is set the parameters for this user-generated content.
 You could make a social media contest out of it!
 Ask your audience to share pictures or videos of themselves with your product; explain that the user with the most views or shares will win a prize at the end.
 Then watch and see how your audience responds.